Shed Installation Guide

 Concrete

 Concrete is the strongest type of shed base that you can get.
 However, it can be quite expensive and very difficult to install.
-Plus, concrete is permanent, so you need to be absolutely sure before you have it installed, and there is no room for errors as they can’t be rectified.
+Plus, a concrete shed base is permanent, so you need to be absolutely sure before you have it installed, and there is little room for errors as they can be difficult to rectify.

 Garden Shed Design Ideas